werckme/werckmeister/manual.in.md

 ### Devices & Instruments
 #### Adding a device

-To add a MIDI device to your project, use the device statement.
+To add a MIDI device to your project, use the [device](#device) statement.
 With that statement, you have to choose a name and set a MIDI port for your new device.

-device statement format:

-`device: aName midi aMidiPort [offset millis]`

 To see which devices with what port are connected to your device run the player with the `--list` argument: